 The center is located in West Dallas but serves families throughout the North Texas Area, especially Dallas and Tarrant Counties.

-With the lowest per-capita spending of any state, and nearly one of every four children living in poverty, this is the time to do just that.
-Recent research has shown that our programs help reduce the time infants spend in the Neonatal Intensive Care Unit by an average of 3 days per infant, saving the taxpayers more than $1 million per year.
-An investment in LBWDC yields $7 of savings to the public for every $1 of support.
+Research has shown that our programs help reduce the time infants spend in the Neonatal Intensive Care Unit by an average of 3 days per infant, saving the taxpayers more than $1 million per year (Heyne, 2010).